-In this section, we propose a framework for analyzing attractor dynamics under noise by constructing a transition matrix that encodes the probabilities of transitions between attractors due to noise.
-Using this matrix, we analyze the stability of attractors and the consequences of transitions between them in noisy environments, including both local and global noise, and show how it can be used to predict key quantities of attractor dynamics.
+In this section, we propose a framework for analyzing attractor dynamics under noise by constructing a transition matrix that encodes the probabilities of transitions between attractors.
+Using this matrix, we examine the transition patterns of attractors in noisy environments, including both local and global noise, and show how it can be used to predict key quantities of attractor dynamics.